The best garden hose to buy in 2024: Top tested hoses, kits and reels

 Key specs – Length: 15m; Weight: 0.98kg; Wall mount: No

-6. Hozelock Auto Reel with Hose: The best wall-mounted hose kit
+6. Hozelock Auto Reel: Best wall-mounted hose kit

 The reel pivots 180 degrees, so you can angle the hose to where you need it, and is supplied with a feeder hose which can also be coiled around a hidden panel to keep things tidy.
 There’s even room for the included nozzle and fittings inside hidden cubbies or on mounts, to make sure they don’t get lost.
 There’s a child lock to keep the pipe safe from prying fingers, and while the reel can be removed and sat on the ground, there’s a padlock slot to keep it securely locked in place.
 The icing on the cake is the inclusion of a premium Hoselock hose, which is tougher than the standard multi-purpose home.
 I found it did a great job of resisting kinks and was also very resilient when stood on.
 All in all, getting the hosepipe out and watering doesn’t get much easier than this.